Sarcopenia: Nutrition

 Intake of calories and protein are important stimuli for muscle protein synthesis.
 Older adults may not utilize protein as efficiently as younger people and may require higher amounts to prevent muscle atrophy.
 A number of expert groups have proposed an increase in dietary protein recommendations for older age groups to 1.0–1.2 g/kg body weight per day.

 Ensuring adequate nutrition in older adults is of interest in the prevention of sarcopenia and frailty, since it is a simple, low-cost treatment approach without major side effects.

 Supplements

 A component of sarcopenia is the loss of ability for aging skeletal muscle to respond to anabolic stimuli such as amino acids, especially at lower concentrations.
 However, aging muscle retains the ability of an anabolic response to protein or amino acids at larger doses.
 Supplementation with larger doses of amino acids, particularly leucine has been reported to counteract muscle loss with aging.
 Exercise may work synergistically with amino acid supplementation.

 β-hydroxy β-methylbutyrate (HMB) is a metabolite of leucine that acts as a signalling molecule to stimulate protein synthesis.
 It is reported to have multiple targets, including stimulating mTOR and decreasing proteasome expression.
 Its use to prevent the loss of lean body mass in older adults is consistently supported in clinical trials.
 More research is needed to determine the precise effects of HMB on muscle strength and function in this age group.

+Whole-Body Vibration

+Whole-body vibration from sitting, standing, or exercising on a vibrating platform is associated with moderate improvements in muscle strength and physical performance in older adults with sarcopenia without increase in muscle mass.